cseanburns/electronic_resource_mgmt/lectures/01-the-erm-librarian.md

 In the second article, Hulseberg uses the field of technical communication (TC) to interpret the field of electronic resource librarianship.
 Hulseberg takes the view that an electronic resource librarian is, perhaps among other things, a technical communicator.
-This is much different than being someone who simply helps patrons with their technical problems.
+This is much different from being someone who simply helps patrons with their technical problems.
 Rather, this is someone who completes advanced work in documenting and reporting technical processes.